John Bruen: Early life

 Bruen was the son of a Cheshire squire of Bruen Stapleford; the elder John Bruen was three time married.
-His union with Anne, the sister of Sir John Done, was childless, but his second wife brought him fourteen children, of whom Katharine, afterwards the wife of William Brettargh, and John, who, although not the eldest born, became by survivorship his heir, were noted for the fervour of their Puritanism.
+His union with Anne, the sister of Sir John Done, was childless, but his second wife, Dorothy Holford, gave him fourteen children, of whom Katharine, afterwards the wife of William Brettargh, and John, the oldest surviving son, were noted for the fervour of their Puritanism.
 John was when young sent to his uncle Dutton at Dutton, where for three years he was taught by the schoolmaster James Roe.
 The Dutton family had by charter the control of the minstrels of the county.
 Young Bruen became an expert dancer.
 'At that time,' he said, 'the holy Sabbaths of the Lord were wholly spent, in all places about us, in May-games and May-poles, pipings and dancings, for it was a rare thing to hear of a preacher, or to have one sermon in a year.'

 When about seventeen John Bruen and his brother Thomas were sent as gentlemen-commoners to St. Alban Hall, Oxford, where they stayed about two years.
-He left the university in 1579, and in the following year was married by his parents to a daughter of Mr. Hardware, who had been twice mayor of Chester.
+He left the university in 1579, and in the following year was married by his parents to a widow named Elizabeth Cowper, whose father was Mr. Hardware, who had been twice mayor of Chester.
 Bruen at this time hunted, and with Ralph Done kept fourteen couple of hounds.